Talia DellaPeruta

-Talia Victoria DellaPeruta (born April 19, 2002) is an American professional soccer player who plays as a midfielder for Vrouwen Eredivisie club Feyenoord.
+Talia Victoria DellaPeruta (born April 19, 2002) is an American professional soccer player who plays as a midfielder.
 She played college soccer for the North Carolina Tar Heels.
+She has also played for Sampdoria in Italy and Feyenoord in the Netherlands.
 She represented the United States at the under-15, under-17, and under-20 levels, winning four CONCACAF championships across those levels.